julianmcapicua/git-practice/README.md

-This project was created to practice on git commans
+This project was created to practice on git commands